-Under the Disability Discrimination Act 2005, all public bodies have a duty to have regard to the need to eliminate discrimination and harassment on grounds of disability and promote positive attitudes towards disabled people.
+15 Mencap (2007), Bullying Wrecks Lives - the experiences of children and young people with a learning disability need to eliminate discrimination and harassment on grounds of disability and promote positive attitudes towards disabled people.
 Tackling disablist bullying is a key part of fulfilling this duty.